 With the rise of globalization and the internet, running a worldwide online business has never been easier.
 There are so many opportunities for brands just waiting to be unlocked and monetized.

-- East Asia now boasts 867 million internet users (a 12% increase from last year).
+East Asia now boasts 867 million internet users (a 12% increase from last year)

 International marketing is any commercial activity that promotes or facilitates the movement of goods, services, resources, people, or ideas, across national boundaries.

-Just to reiterate, there are plenty of advantages to stepping onto the international business stage.
+There are plenty of advantages to stepping onto the international business stage.

-- You’ll extend your reach and unlock a potentially broader market
+You’ll extend your reach and unlock a potentially broader market

-- International brands carry a prestige that provides a boost in reputation
+International brands carry a prestige that provides a boost in reputation

-- When you expand your business, you’re more likely to increase your market share
+When you expand your business, you’re more likely to increase your market share

 …Just to name a few.

-The solution: A well-thought-out international business plan.
+The solution?
+A well-thought-out international business plan.

 With just a few clicks, Weglot makes translating your website a breeze.
-Its hybrid approach to automatic and human translation ensures you provide the best possible content to localized audiences.
+Its hybrid approach to automatic and human translation helps you provide the best possible content to localized audiences.
 Plus, you can even invite team members and hire professional translators to assist you from inside your Weglot Dashboard.
 Handy, right?

 Your ‘why’ for entering the international market will likely vary from other business owners.
-Consequently, no two global marketing strategies will ever be identical – each will boast its own approaches, goals, and launch plans.
+Consequently, no two global marketing strategies will ever be identical – each will have its own approaches, goals, and launch plans.